Ephesians 5:9-10

 Galatians 5:22 But the fruit (karpos) of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,

-Fruit (2590)(karpos) (Click word study on karpos) is used in its literal sense to refer to fruit, produce or offspring, which describes that which is produced by the inherent energy of a living organism.
+Fruit (2590)(karpos) is used in its literal sense to refer to fruit, produce or offspring, which describes that which is produced by the inherent energy of a living organism.
 Karpos is what something naturally produces.
 Figuratively, karpos is used of the consequence of physical, mental, or spiritual action.
 In the NT the figurative (metaphorical) uses metaphorical uses predominate and this is particularly true in the Gospels, where human actions and words are viewed as fruit growing out of a person's essential being or character.

 Karpos refers to that which originates or comes from something producing an effect or result (benefit, advantage, profit, utility).